loopdash/loopdash/src/projects/design-it-for-us.md

 title: Design It For Us
 h1: WordPress Development for Design It For Us
 h2: Design It For Us
-description: Designed and developed a webite for a new poltical organization.
+description: Designed and developed a website for a new political organization.
 meta_image: "/images/projects/design-it-for-us-meta.png"
 company:
   type: Political